Tylryan/bash-repository/README.md

 Automatically back up my sh repository.

-If you add the option -u, then it will open the readme so you can change it before you push.
+Options
+-u This allows you to update your readme before you commit.